 Ready for a hoppin' good time

-There are few better ways to celebrate the Easter season than making a mad dash to find Easter eggs, and thats exactly what will happen on Saturday when the sixth-annual Hop at the Hunt takes over the Lake Oswego Hunt Club, starting at 11 a.m.
+There are few better ways to celebrate the Easter season than making a mad dash to find Easter eggs, and that's exactly what will happen on Saturday, April 15, when the seventh-annual Hop at the Hunt takes over the Lake Oswego Hunt grounds starting at 11 a.m.

-More than 2,150 youngsters participated in the Hop last year, and organizers expect a similar-size crowd to hunt for the more than 15,000 Easter eggs stuffed with candy and some with special prizes inside that will be hidden on the grounds Saturday.
+More than 2,000 youngsters participated in the Hop last year, and organizers expect a similar-size crowd to hunt for the more than 15,000 Easter eggs — stuffed with candy and some with special prizes inside — that will be hidden on the grounds.

 Admission to the Hop is free, but the event is a fundraiser and donations will be accepted at the gate.
-Proceeds will go toward restoring the historic Hunt Club barn and to Hope Community Churchs Hope Sparrow Services, which works with local agencies to provide support to local families in need.
+Proceeds will go toward restoring the historic Lake Oswego Hunt barn and to Hope Community Church's Hope Sparrow Services, which works with local agencies to provide support to local families in need.

-Good weather is at the top of Dickersons prayer list for Saturday, but even if rain doesnt stay away, egg hunters will not be disappointed.
+"The money helps us do a lot of good things," says Pastor Keith Dickerson, who says good weather is at the top of his prayer list for the big event.
+But even if rain doesn't stay away, he says, egg hunters will not be disappointed.
 No child will walk away egg-less.

 "They'll need to wear raincoats (if it rains)," Dickerson says, "but they'll still find all of the eggs."